What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Zucchini, squash

-The diet for dermatitis in adults is adjusted by the doctor, taking into account the identified allergen.
-In some cases, the patient's body is able to give an allergic response also to a group of products related to the average and low degree of allergic response.
+The diet for dermatitis in adults is adjusted by the doctor taking into account the identified allergen.
+In some cases, the patient’s body is capable of giving an allergic response to a group of products that belong to a medium and low degree of allergic response.

-The general approach involves understanding what is allowed to eat with a tendency to allergic dermatitis and what to eat during periods of remission.
+The general approach involves understanding what you can eat if you are prone to allergic dermatitis and what to eat during periods of remission.

 Nutrition for recurrent dermatitis

-The stage of exacerbation of the disease is accompanied by an increase in the symptoms of the pathological condition of the skin.
-Nutrition for dermatitis is carefully adjusted by the attending doctor, taking into account the individual characteristics of the patient's body.
-Recipes for dishes with dermatitis are already compiled taking into account the identified problems and the individual reaction of the body.
+The exacerbation stage of the disease is accompanied by an increase in the symptoms of the pathological condition of the skin.
+Nutrition for dermatitis is carefully adjusted by the attending doctor, taking into account the individual characteristics of the patient’s body.
+Recipes for dishes for dermatitis are compiled taking into account the identified problems and the individual reaction of the body.
 The general diet for dermatitis during relapse includes foods with a low risk of an allergic response.

-The diet for patients with dermatitis is adjusted to exclude products that can cause an inadequate immune system response in the form of skin rashes and dermatitis.
+The diet for patients with dermatitis is adjusted to exclude foods that can cause an inadequate response of the immune system in the form of skin rashes and dermatitis.

-Nutrition for skin diseases in adults also provides for a complete correction of the menu for a week with dermatitis, since some products, when combined and used simultaneously, can provoke increased activity and failure of the immune system.
+Nutrition for skin diseases in adults also includes a complete correction of the weekly menu for dermatitis, since some products, when combined and consumed at the same time, can provoke increased activity and failure of the immune system.

-A diet for dermatitis for a nursing mother is compiled not only by a dermatologist, but also by a pediatrician due to the high risk of transmitting allergens from mother to baby during breastfeeding.
+A diet for dermatitis for a nursing mother is prepared not only by a dermatologist, but also by a pediatrician due to the high risk of transferring allergens from mother to baby during breastfeeding.

 Note.
-As a rule, not only highly allergenic foods are excluded, but also foods with an average degree of possibility to cause allergies and provoke dermatitis.
+As a rule, not only highly allergenic products are excluded, but also products with an average degree of potential to cause allergies and provoke dermatitis.

 Accompanying the diet for dermatitis in adults and the main menu are additional recommendations from nutritionists.

-1. The doctor, who examines the patient and examines the data of laboratory tests to identify the allergen-causative agent, prescribes the patient, first of all, medication.
+1. The doctor, who examines the patient and studies laboratory data to identify the causative allergen, prescribes medication to the patient, first of all.

-2. It should be excluded from use for the entire period of the recurrence of the disease, not only products with a high content of lactose, alcohol is also prohibited against the background of a diet for skin dermatitis.
+2. Not only foods with a high lactose content should be excluded from consumption for the entire period of relapse of the disease; alcohol should also be prohibited during a diet for skin dermatitis.

 3. When following a diet, patients with dermatitis should remember that even permitted fruits and vegetables should be consumed very carefully, in small portions.

-Adhering to a diet for dermatitis in adults and children, do not ignore plain clean water.
-Experts draw attention to the fact that the amount of fluid you drink should contribute to a complete cleansing of the body, and the recommended amount does not include juices, tea, coffee, compotes, fruit drinks.
+When adhering to dietary nutrition for dermatitis in adults and children, you should not ignore simple clean water.
+Experts point out that the amount of liquid you drink should contribute to the complete cleansing of the body, and the recommended amount does not include juices, tea, coffee, compotes, and fruit drinks.

-The main rule in the treatment of any pathologies is an integrated approach.
-A diet for skin diseases is considered one of the methods of therapy and prevention, it helps to prevent the development of the process, and sometimes completely cures the disease.
+The basic rule in the treatment of any pathology is an integrated approach.
+Diet for skin diseases is considered one of the methods of therapy and prevention; it helps prevent the development of the process, and sometimes completely cures the disease.

-Most experts argue that the use of a diet for skin diseases helps not only reduce the manifestation of the disease, but also strengthen the patient's immunity.
-As a rule, in case of skin diseases, doctors advise adherence to a hypoallergenic diet.
-Its essence lies in the fact that the main place in the diet is given to low-allergenic products that do not contain flavors and dyes.
-It should be noted that the diet for skin diseases for each patient is selected individually, depending on the type of disease.
-This should be done by a nutritionist with whom a person is registered, but the patient himself should know the basic principles of dietary nutrition.
+Most experts claim that using a diet for skin diseases helps not only reduce the manifestation of the disease, but also strengthen the patient’s immunity.
+As a rule, for skin diseases, doctors advise sticking to a hypoallergenic diet.
+Its essence is that the main place in the diet is given to low-allergenic products that do not contain flavors and dyes.
+It should be noted that the diet for skin diseases is selected individually for each patient, depending on the type of illness.
+This should be done by a nutritionist with whom the person is registered, but the patient himself should know the basic principles of dietary nutrition.

-First of all, a person suffering from skin diseases should study the information about which foods are highly allergenic in order to completely exclude them from their menu.
+First of all, a person suffering from skin diseases should study information about which foods are highly allergenic in order to completely eliminate them from their menu.
 This is due to the fact that such products increase the level of cell sensitivity and stimulate the occurrence of allergic reactions.
 This type includes: any seafood, chicken eggs, goat and cow milk, all bee products, coffee, smoked meats, chocolate, mushrooms, seasonings, alcohol-containing products.
-All of the above is recommended to be completely excluded from the patient's diet, at least until tests are carried out, due to which an allergen that affects the condition of the skin is revealed.
+It is recommended to completely exclude all of the above from the patient’s diet, at least until tests are carried out to identify the allergen that affects the condition of the skin.

-Due to the fact that the patient just refuses to use highly allergenic products, the manifestations of the disease will noticeably decrease: the swelling will decrease, the rash will begin to disappear, the constant itching will stop tormenting, and this will happen as soon as possible.
+Due to the fact that the patient simply refuses to consume highly allergenic foods, the manifestations of the disease will noticeably decrease: swelling will decrease, the rash will begin to go away, and the constant itching will cease, and this will happen in the shortest possible time.

-Low-allergenic foods should form the basis of the patient's diet.
-This type includes fermented milk products, lean boiled meat, greens, turnips, cabbage, dried fruits, non-carbonated mineral water, kidneys, and liver.
+Low-allergenic foods should form the basis of the patient’s diet.
+This type includes fermented milk products, lean boiled meat, greens, turnips, cabbage, dried fruits, still mineral water, kidneys, and liver.

-Food preparation also needs to be given attention.
-Most dishes for skin diseases are recommended to be cooked in boiled form with a minimum addition of salt, and preferably without it at all.
+You also need to pay attention to food preparation.
+Most dishes for skin diseases are recommended to be cooked boiled with minimal addition of salt, or better yet, without it at all.
 When preparing meat or fish broth, it is recommended to drain the first or second water.
-The duration of boiling eggs (if it is not possible to limit their use) should be 40-50 minutes.
-The temperature of the dishes should be in the range of 15-60 degrees Celsius, that is, eating hot or cold food is unacceptable.
+The duration of boiling eggs (if it is not possible to limit their consumption) should be 40-50 minutes.
+The temperature of the food should be in the range of 15-60 degrees Celsius, that is, eating hot or cold food is unacceptable.

-If the patient, due to skin diseases, was prescribed a diet, then in addition, it is advisable for him to keep a so-called food diary, which will indicate the day of the week, the dish consumed, what ingredients it consists of, how it is prepared and how the body reacted to it.
-The duration of such a diary is 2-3 months, the results of the patient should be coordinated with the attending dietitian.
+If a patient has been prescribed a diet due to skin diseases, then in addition to this, it is advisable for him to keep a so-called food diary, which will indicate the day of the week, the dish consumed, what ingredients it consists of, how it was prepared and how the body reacted to it.
+The duration of keeping such a diary is 2-3 months, the patient must coordinate the results with the attending nutritionist.

-An approximate menu for skin diseases may be as follows: breakfast - oatmeal boiled in water with the addition of a small amount of olive oil, sweeteners are allowed as a sweetener.
-Second breakfast: white cabbage and carrot salad with olive oil, a small piece of dark bread.
-Lunch: soup in a light chicken or vegetable broth with a piece of lean boiled meat, boiled potatoes.
+An approximate menu for skin diseases could be as follows: breakfast - oatmeal, boiled in water with the addition of a small amount of olive oil; sweeteners are allowed as a sweetener.
+Second breakfast: salad of white cabbage and carrots with olive oil, a small piece of dark bread.
+Lunch: soup in light chicken or vegetable broth with a piece of lean boiled meat, boiled potatoes.
 Dinner: boiled meat and stewed vegetables.

-In conclusion, it should be said once again that the patient's diet can be adjusted according to the type of disease.
-So, for example, with furunculosis, it is recommended to eat food that contains yeast, and for psoriasis, 70% of the menu should consist of alkaline-forming foods.
+In conclusion, it should be said once again that the patient’s diet can be adjusted according to the type of disease.
+For example, for furunculosis, it is recommended to eat foods that contain yeast, and for psoriasis, 70% of the menu should consist of alkali-forming foods.